Simply Business homepage

 2. Take an approved Wisconsin contractor qualifier course.

-Getting a Wisconsin license is a little bit like a video game.
+The Wisconsin contractor licensing course is similar to a video game.
 There are different levels and paths you can choose to follow.
 The first step in your quest is to take an approved qualifier course.
-Wisconsin wants all of its contractors to know their stuff, so you need to take 12 hours’ worth of classes from one of these course providers.
-Once you’ve earned your 12 hours, you have a year to move on to the next step.
+Wisconsin requires all of its contractors to know their stuff, so you need to take 12 hours’ worth of classes from one of these course providers.
+Once you’ve earned your 12 class hours, you have a year to move on to the next step.

 3. Apply for a qualifier certificate.

-Before you can apply for your official general contractor license in Wisconsin, you need a qualifier certificate.
+Before you can apply for your official general contractor license in Wisconsin, you need a qualifier certificate, sometimes referred to as the Wisconsin dwelling contractor qualifier license.
 This is essentially a way to check and formalize that you finished the 12 hours of required learning.
 Applying is simple, and the certificate is good for two years.

 To apply, simply send: